High-tech small van with high payloads and lots of options

 The Vauxhall Combo uses the same touchscreen infotainment system as the Peugeot Partner and Citroen Berlingo.
-This means you get an 8.0-inch touchscreen with six shortcut keys on either side on top-spec LE Nav.
+This means you get an 8.0-inch touchscreen with six shortcut keys on either side - but only on top-spec LE Nav models.

 Sadly, the shortcut keys are quite small and can be quite hard to press on the move, while the sat-nav system can be a little slow to load and respond to commands.

-- Turbo D diesel engines claim to be frugal
+- Turbo D diesel engines should prove frugal

-The Vauxhall Combo Cargo is a good value small van, offering low running costs thanks to its frugal engines, competitive retail pricing and a decent range of trim levels - though standard equipment isn't necessarily as generous as it is on the Berlingo and Partner.
+The Vauxhall Combo Cargo is a good value small van, offering low running costs thanks to its frugal engines, competitive retail pricing and a decent range of trim levels.

 Vauxhall Combo Cargo trim levels